 Filmmaker, potter, sculptor, Dan Johnson, served as editor and cinematographer on the feature documentary, Confidence Man- The Hugh DeNeal Story, which closes EVFF 2013 on Saturday, November 9th.
 In 2009 he directed the dramatic feature, Under These Same Stars- the Celadon Affair.
 In 2012 he wrote and directed the dramatic short, Our Foibles Ritual.
 Currently he is putting the finishing touches on the music documentary, The Adventures of Robert Russell’s Blues, which is due out in the winter of 2013.
 Dan also shot and edited video elements which will be featured during Stace England & the Salt King’s concert performance at EVFF 2013.

-Film critic Chuck Koplinski has been participating in the EVFF since its inception in 2004.
-Having studied cinema at Columbia College in Chicago, he's been reviewing films for 20 years for central Illinois publications, including the Champaign News-Gazette and Springfield’s Illinois Times.
-A member of the Broadcast Film Critics Association, he has a weekly film segment on WCIA-TV Channel 3 and MIX 94.5 FM.
+Film critic Chuck Koplinski has been participating in the EVFF since it inception in 2004.
+Having studied cinema at Columbia College in Chicago, he's been reviewing films for 20 years for Central Illinois publications including the Champaign-Urbana News-Gazette and Springfield’s Illinois Times.
+A member of the Broadcast Film Critics Association and Chicago Film Critic's Association he has a weekly film segment on WCIA-TV Channel and MIX 94.5 FM.